 Did you or a family member recently get into an auto accident with an 18-wheeler in Fort Lauderdale?
 You could be eligible for significant compensation through a lawsuit against the truck driver, trucking company, and/or truck manufacturer.
-Call the lawyers at the Law Offices of David I. Fuchs to explore your rights as a victim.
+Call the lawyers at David I. Fuchs, Injury & Accident Lawyer, P.A. to explore your rights as a victim.
 We’ll listen to your story and tell you if we think your case has merit during a free, zero-obligation case evaluation.
 Schedule yours online or call (954) 568-3636 today.
 Although tire blowouts commonly cause 18-wheeler accidents in Florida, many other factors may also come into play like:

 These all can cause 18-wheeler accidents.
 Contact our lawyers after any type of Fort Lauderdale 18-wheeler truck accident to learn your rights as an injured party.
 We may be able to secure you a settlement or judgment award to make up for your damages.